 As the Queen is 90 years of age, it appears discussions about our ageing population are on the increase.
 As a society, we are living longer and this brings new challenges.
-In particular, so called “grown up” children (aged 45-65 years) may find that their time is partly being taken up looking after elderly parents.
+In particular, so-called “grown-up” children (aged 45-65 years) may find that their time is partly being taken up looking after elderly parents.

-Research highlighted in the Sunday Times on the 27th March has shown all the hidden tasks families have to do for elderly relatives, the “big 3” are:
+Research highlighted in the Sunday Times on the 27th of March has shown all the hidden tasks families have to do for elderly relatives, the “big 3” are:

 - Shopping,